-The tin mining era of Phuket
+Discover the tin mining era of Phuket

 Phuket Mining Museum (or Kathu Mining Museum) was built with unusual grandeur in a remote and isolated location behind the Loch Palm Golf Club of Kathu, somewhere in the hills before Patong.
-Phuket’s museums are not precisely living spaces where artists exhibit their creations, but this one gives you a pretty good vision of what Phuket was famous for during the tin mining era.
+Phuketโs museums are not precisely living spaces where artists exhibit their creations, but this one gives you a pretty good vision of what Phuket was famous for during the tin mining era.

-Driving through the Phuket Mining Museum’s massive double arch entrance gate and along the lake will lead you to a monumental Sino-Portuguese pink building.
+Driving through the Phuket Mining Museumโs massive double arch entrance gate and along the lake will lead you to a monumental Sino-Portuguese pink building.
 When approaching, you might start having high expectations, and the creators probably had them too, looking at the many shopping push-karts abandoned around the parking.

 Designers put a great deal of effort into recreating the feel of the mining era throughout the architecture and exhibits, which is undoubtedly impressive.
 Equally, the items on display in the several rooms result from long research, but a large part of the museum is too specialised to grab the attention unless you are also passionate about mining history.

-The third part is more entertaining with a small reproduction of an old Phuket town with barges, shops and workshops and even some scarier wax full-size figures smoking opium on a bed behind a door.
+The third part is more entertaining with a small reproduction of an old Phuket town with barges, shops, workshops and even some scarier wax full-size figures smoking opium on a bed behind a door.
 A bit creepy, but I was alone.
 There was no one but me in the entire museum.

-Once you walk through the whole Phuket Mining Museum building, which doesn’t take long despite its size, you can explore the park and look at some other mining remains and machine spare parts, as well as a beautiful view of the nearby hills.
+Once you walk through the whole Phuket Mining Museum building, which doesnโt take long despite its size, you can explore the park and look at some other mining remains and machine spare parts, as well as a beautiful view of the nearby hills.

-Overall, it wasn’t an impressive experience.
-The concept seems interesting, and you must admire the effort in the making.
-But despite being open since 2008, the venue has failed to attract tourists, and signs of neglect have started to show.
+Overall, it may not be impressive, but the history is interesting, and you must admire the effort that went into making it.
+However, despite being open since 2008, the venue has failed to attract tourists, and signs of neglect have started to show.
 Building closer to Patong might have made this place more successful, but even the road leading to the Mining Museum is in bad shape.
-I would, therefore, recommend it to those passionate about Phuket’s past times and history or last on your list of ‘Things to Do in Phuket when it rains a long time”.
+I would, therefore, recommend it to those passionate about Phuketโs past times and history or on your list of Things to Do in Phuket when it rains for a long time.

-More photos of Phuket Mining Museum
+More photos of the Phuket Mining Museum

 Phuket Mining Museum Information